Ivana505/catoverse-blog/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Ivana505/catoverse-blog)

-The site was deployed to [Heroku](https://catoverse-blog.herokuapp.com/) pages using following steps:
+The site was deployed to [Heroku](https://catoverse-blog.herokuapp.com/) pages using the following steps:
    - Sign up or Login to Heroku
    - Click on the "NEW APPLICATION" and create an App name and choose your region
    - Click on "Deploy" and choose your deployment method